Rapidly Advancing Technologies Create New Challenges for RF Test and Measurement

 When a signal transitions from the circuit board to the connector, it is imperative to minimize reflections as much as possible.
 At higher frequencies, imperfections in the transition from a coaxial connector to a circuit board structure become more apparent.

 These imperfections, if not designed properly, can cause parasitic and spurious signal responses.
 They manifest in either return loss or insertion loss, spikes, and magnitude increases, both of which are undesirable.
 If the signal integrity is off and there is noise in the measurement, the test will not produce an accurate device reading.
-To ensure a high fidelity measurement, a very repeatable, low insertion loss cable that functions throughout the desired frequency range should be used.
+To ensure a high-fidelity measurement, a very repeatable, low insertion loss cable that functions throughout the desired frequency range should be used.

 Materials Selection